amiv-eth/amivapi/docs/Developer_Guide.md

 # Security

-Checking whether a request should be allowed consists of two steps, authentification and authorization.
+Checking whether a request should be allowed consists of two steps, authentication and authorization.
 Authentification is the process of determining the user which is performing the action.
 Authorization is the process of determining which actions should be allowed for the authentificated user.